threefoldfoundation/tft/polygon/bridges/stellar/abis/readme.md

 # Solidity contracts ABIs

-The tft abi can be regenerated usng `go generate generate.go`, the mutisig contract abi requires an outdated solidity compiler and is copied from Remix.
+The TFT abi can be regenerated usng `go generate generate.go`.